pchuck/coursera-rm-project/mtcars_mpg_rm.md

   aWeight <- mean(mtcars[mtcars$am == "automatic", ]$wt*1000)
 ```

-The data indicates the same as, on average, manual transmission vehicles are
+Simply looking at the averages, manual transmission vehicles are
 **7mpg** more efficient than automatic
 transmission vehicles.